jqwik-team/jqwik/documentation/src/docs/include/time-module.md

 - You can constrain the minimum and maximum value for hours using `hourBetween(min, max)`.
 - You can constrain the minimum and maximum value for minutes using `minuteBetween(min, max)`.
 - You can constrain the minimum and maximum value for seconds using `secondBetween(min, max)`.
 - You can constrain the precision using `ofPrecision(ofPrecision)`.

+###### OffsetDateTimeArbitrary

+- The target type is `OffsetDateTime`.
+- By default, only years between 1900 and 2500 are generated.
+- By default, precision is seconds.
+If you don't explicitly set the precision and use min/max values with precision milliseconds/microseconds/nanoseconds, the precision of your min/max value is implicitly set.
+- You can constrain its minimum and maximum value for date times using `between(min, max)`, `atTheEarliest(min)` and `atTheLatest(max)`.
+- You can constrain its minimum and maximum value for dates using `dateBetween(min, max)`.
+- You can constrain the minimum and maximum value for years using `yearBetween(min, max)`.
+- You can constrain the minimum and maximum value for months using `monthBetween(min, max)`.
+- You can limit the generation of months to only a few months using `onlyMonths(months)`.
+- You can constrain the minimum and maximum value for days of month using `dayOfMonthBetween(min, max)`.
+- You can limit the generation of days of week to only a few days of week using `onlyDaysOfWeek(daysOfWeek)`.
+- You can constrain the minimum and maximum time value using `timeBetween(min, max)`.
+- You can constrain the minimum and maximum value for hours using `hourBetween(min, max)`.
+- You can constrain the minimum and maximum value for minutes using `minuteBetween(min, max)`.
+- You can constrain the minimum and maximum value for seconds using `secondBetween(min, max)`.
+- You can constrain the minimum and maximum value for offset using `offsetBetween(min, max)`.
+- You can constrain the precision using `ofPrecision(ofPrecision)`.